therodrigocamarena/iebis_swdev_debug_exercises/README.md

 Source code to test debugging

 ## Instructions
+First, **Fork** this project.

-There are three exercises splitted in three branches of this repository:
+There are three exercises splitted in three branches of this repository.
+You must switch branches to checkout the code of each exercise.
-1. Exercise1
-2. Exercise2
-3. Exercise3

-You must find the bugs that appear in each branch by answering to the next questions.
+Then, find the bugs that appear in each branch.
-Fix the bugs if you can.
+Fix the bugs if you can and answer to the questions proposed below.
-Commit the code before checking out a different branch to avoid loosing the fixes to the code.
+Commit the code before checking out a different branch to avoid loosing the fixes that you have made to the code.

-To score you must:
+Once that you are done fixing bugs, **to score you must**:
 1. Switch to the master branch.
-2. Explain below in this README.md file the answer to each question and paste some code that you have used to solve them.
+2. Type below in this README.md file the answer to each question and paste some code that you have used to solve them.
 3. Commit the changes
 4. Push to your GitHub repository
 5. **Finally place a Pull Request so I can see your proposed answers**

 ## Exercises
 ### Exercise 1